Orby-dot/Five-Stage-RiscV/project/pd2/docs/README.md

 For iverilog, the command would be `make run IVERILOG=1 TEST=test_pd MEM_PATH=/path/to/memory.x`.

 For verilator, the command would be `make run VERILATOR=1 TEST=test_pd MEM_PATH=/path/to/memory.x`.

+For verilator users, you may use `make run VERILATOR=1 TEST=test_pd MEM_PATH=/path/to/memory.x VCD=1` to get a `dump.vcd` file in `project/pd2/verif/sim/verilator/test_pd/`.
+Please be aware that `$dumpfile` and `$dumpvars` are not supported in verilator installed on ECE Linux Servers and calling them can lead to compilation errors.

 ## Submission